rajgoel/course-business-analytics-fundamentals/08-lecture/slides.md

 <img class="stretch" src="08-lecture/network.svg"></img>

----
+> [!NOTE]

-For larger networks it is impossible to easily identify the shortest path.
+> For larger networks it is impossible to easily identify the shortest path.

 ---